ismetdagli/HaX-CoNN/README.md

 #### Reusability on Orin AGX
-For a demonstrationg of reusability of our setup, we target to run the same DNNs.
+For a demonstration of reusability of our setup, we target to run the same DNNs.
 We have to use TensorRT to be able to use DLA.
 However, TensorRT version is 8.5 in Orin AGX (unlike Xavier AGX which has 7.1.3).
-Moreover, in order to add another dimension for reusability, we proposa to use INT8 setting, whereas we use FP16 in Xavier AGX settings.
-Even though these changes seems easy enough, using a new devices with a different setting could be a good candidate for the reusability bagde.
+Moreover, in order to add another dimension for reusability, we propose to use INT8 setting, whereas we use FP16 in Xavier AGX settings.
+Even though these changes seem easy enough, using new devices with a different setting could be a good candidate for the reusability bagde.
 [A recent paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9638444) titled as "Performance Evaluation of INT8 Quantized Inference on Mobile GPUs" evaluates and characterizes the importance of difference between INT8 and FP16.

-For the sake of simplicity during reviewing process, profiling data has been preprocessed and the functions are adapted for new TensorRT version.
-(There has been changes in the function name in TensorRT's API).
+For the sake of simplicity during reviewing process, profiling data has been preprocessed and the functions are adapted for a new TensorRT version.
+(There have been some changes in the function name in TensorRT's API).
 Plus, we have integrated the calibration files for DNNs from FP16 to INT8.

 Follow the steps to build tensorrt binary files.
 Since the version is different, sampleInference is given in a different file (sampleInference$Number_orinagx.cpp) Also, building engine file is different too(src/build_engine_orin.py).
 For the sake of easiness of the reviewer, we add the commands to run below for Orin AGX.